How to measure the transverse polarization of the produced hadrons in a symmetric collider?: Abstract

-We uncover some subtleties for the measurement of the transverse polarization of the produced hadrons in symmetric colliers such as the $pp$ collisions on Large Hadron Collider.
-According to the analysis, the $\Lambda_b$ transverse polarization measured by the CMS collaboration in Phys.
-Rev. D 97, 072010 (2018) should equal to zero because of the symmetry of the initial state.
-We suggest a modified measurement of the $\Lambda_b$ polarization, which is suitable both to CMS and ATLAS, and the result can be compared to the LHCb's measurement.
+In this paper, some subtleties in the measurement of the transverse polarization of the produced hadrons on symmetric colliders---such as the Large Hadron Collider when conducting the $pp$ collisions---are revealed.
+It can be proved that the transverse polarization of the produced particles with opposite pseudorapidity takes exactly opposite values if the normal vector of the production plane is defined in a convention-dependent way, regardless of whether parity is conserved or not in the production process.
+The analysis shows that, due to the symmetry of the initial state, the $\Lambda_b$ transverse polarization measured by the CMS collaboration in Phys.
+Rev. D 97, 072010 (2018) should be exactly equal to zero.
+A modified measurement of the $\Lambda_b$ polarization for CMS and ATLAS is proposed, the result of which can be compared to the LHCb measurement.

-Polarized hadron has important applications in the experimental studies.
-For example, the transversely polarized hyperon was used to test the parity violation in its decay processes \cite{Lee:1957he,Eisler:1957ih,Crawford:1957zzb}.
-The polarization of hadrons are an important probe of properties of QGP in heavy-ion collisions \cite{STAR:2017ckg}.
-Some New Physics models are sensitive to the polarization of the particles involved \cite{Krohn:2011tw}.
-Hence, the productions of particles with large polarization, as well as the measurements of the corresponding polarization, are experimental tasks of great importance.
+Polarized hadrons have important applications in experimental research.
+The transversely polarized hyperon, for example, was used to test the parity violation in its decay processes \cite{Lee:1957he,Eisler:1957ih,Crawford:1957zzb}.
+The polarization of hadrons is an important probe of properties of QGP in heavy-ion collisions \cite{STAR:2017ckg}.
+A number of New Physics models are sensitive to the polarization of the particles involved \cite{Krohn:2011tw}.
+Therefore, the production of particles with large polarization, as well as the measurements of the corresponding polarization, are experimental tasks of great importance.

-It is well known that the strongly produced particles can only transversely polarized (perpendicular to the production plane), if any, because of the parity symmetry of the production process \cite{Lee:1957he}.
-The transverse polarizations of different baryons on several colliders, such as $\Lambda$, $\Lambda_c$, and $\Lambda_b$, have be measured by different collaborations \cite{Bunce:1976yb,Belle:2018ttu,BESIII:2019odb,LHCb:2013hzx,CMS:2018wjk}.
-The polarization of the top quark in pair \cite{CMS:2013roq,ATLAS:2016bac} and single production \cite{CMS:2015cyp,ATLAS:2017ygi} are also measured by CMS and ATLAS collaborations.
-Among them, a measurement of the $\Lambda_b$ transverse polarization was performed by the CMS collaboration through the decay channel $\Lambda_b\to J/\psi \Lambda$, and the result was reported in Ref. \cite{CMS:2018wjk} in the year 2018.
-According to the measurement, the transverse polarization of the produced $\Lambda_b$ is zero:
+It is well known that due to the parity symmetry of the production process, strongly and electromagnetically produced particles can only have none-zero transverse polarization for unpolarized initial state \cite{Lee:1957he}.
+Transverse polarization of different baryons on several colliders, such as $\Lambda$, $\Lambda_c$, and $\Lambda_b$, was measured by different collaborations \cite{Bunce:1976yb,Belle:2018ttu,BESIII:2019odb,LHCb:2013hzx,CMS:2018wjk}.
+Besides, the longitudinal polarization of the top quark in pair \cite{CMS:2013roq,ATLAS:2016bac} and single production \cite{CMS:2015cyp,ATLAS:2017ygi} was also measured by CMS and ATLAS collaborations.
+In particular, the transverse polarization of $\Lambda_b$ was measured by LHCb and CMS collaborations successively through the decay channel $\Lambda_b\to J/\psi \Lambda$.
+According to the measurements, the transverse polarization of the produced $\Lambda_b$ is measured to be